David Hunt (planter): Plantation Empire in the Natchez District

-Shortly before the American Civil War, Hunt and his adult children owned a total of some 1,700 slaves and controlled tens of thousands of acres of land.
-Cyrus Bellus and Peter Brown were two of David Hunt's slaves whose interviews are included in the WPA Slave Narrative Collection for the state of Arkansas.
-Peter Brown told of a time when he was a slave on David Hunt's Woodlawn Plantation and Dr. Coleman of Wyolah Plantation came to care for his parents, who had contracted cholera.
+Shortly before the American Civil War, Hunt and his adult children owned a total of some 1,700 enslaved Africans and controlled tens of thousands of acres of land.
+Two of the people Hunt enslaved, Cyrus Bellus and Peter Brown, recorded interviews that were later included in the WPA Slave Narrative Collection for the state of Arkansas.

 As a result of his extensive holdings and cotton production, Hunt became one of the wealthiest cotton planters in the Antebellum South.
-Additionally, he owned business concerns in Cincinnati, Ohio and Lexington, Kentucky.
+Additionally, he owned business concerns in Cincinnati, Ohio, and Lexington, Kentucky.
 At his financial peak in about 1850, Hunt was worth about $2,000,000.